ARTISTS

 Born a long time ago in Oporto, Portugal.
 His childhood and pre-adolescence were deeply influenced by Karl Marx and Sandokan.

-From a very early stage, he was attracted to literature, films and especially music from a dissent kind.
+From a very early age, he was attracted to unconventional literature, films and especially music.

 After Marx, came The Virgin Prunes, Pasolini, Camus… But with Sandokan forever present!

-Tired of the small, shy and decrepit city of Oporto, he moved to London, where he lived for many years and had countless adventures of which, details are now uncalled for.
+Tired of the small, reserved and decrepit city of Oporto, he moved to London, where he lived for many years and had countless adventures of which details are not meant to be recalled.

 There he met his Spanish wife to be, Miriam, and soon they decided to go and live in Asturias, Spain, where they had a daughter, who they called Morgana.